doma2k/Tendermint_node_alert_telegram_bot/README.md

 # Alert-Rules

 Alert rules for prometheus and tendermint

+For the sake of experiment all the services will appleyid on localhost.

 This is short guide how to set up alert rules for prometheus alertmanager and hook-up it with telegram bot.